The East Cape Food Tour

 Rather keep your entrée to yourself?
 There’s nothing selfish about devouring the rack of lamb, seared Ahi tuna, New York strip or “porktopus” (crispy pork belly and seared octopus).

 You don’t need to own East Cape real estate to enjoy the luxury lifestyle provided by world-class restaurants.
-At the Four Seasons Los Cabos at Costa Palmas, you can delight in the menu offerings of globally acclaimed chef Costas Spiliadis.
+At the Four Seasons Los Cabos at Costa Palmas, you can delight in the offerings of globally acclaimed chef Costas Spiliadis.

 With culinary destinations in New York, London, Miami, Las Vegas, Montreal and Athens, Estiatorio Milos brings local ingredients to the limelight—including seafood straight from the Sea of Cortez—while still offering international flair.

 Be prepared to choose your catch from a 230-square-foot display of options set on crushed ice or indulge in the raw bar of whole-fish sashimi and tartare.
-And, with Chef Spiliadis’ Greek influences, you’ll need to indulge in the Milos Special at least once: crispy eggplant and zucchini over house-made tzatziki and Kefalograviera cheese.
+With Chef Spiliadis’ Greek influences, you’ll need to indulge in the Milos Special at least once: crispy eggplant and zucchini over house-made tzatziki and Kefalograviera cheese.

 Tourists and East Cape real estate owners should keep this list of must-visit restaurants handy to explore all the area has to offer.